kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 How else do attendees find out where to go?
 For places like the food area, hacking spaces, talks / events or sleeping rooms - **clear**directions to getting there is important.
 Nothing is more frustrating than being lost in an unfamiliar environment.

+- Scout your venue and get an estimate of how many signs need to be printed
+	- Make sure the signs are frequent enough so people aren't too confused
+	- Check if the venue's walls are easily damaged by sticky-tape / blu-tack
+- Large enough print and simple fonts so they can be easily spotted from afar.

 ---
 Announcements
 ---

+- Is there a Public Announcement System in the venue?
+	- Microphones - Wired / Wireless?
+	- Does the PA System reach throughout the hacking spaces?